Phone: +49 8331 15-0

 e) Violations of national and European competition and antitrust laws.

 14.2.
-In the event of a breach of the obligation arising from 14.1, the other contracting party shall be able to extraordinarily terminate the Agreement.
+In the event of a breach of the obligation arising from sect.
+14.1 of these GTC Sales, the other contracting party shall be able to extraordinarily terminate the Agreement.

 14.3.
-In the event of a breach of the obligation arising from 14.1, a contracting party shall be able to exclude the breaching contracting party from the awarding of future orders.
+In the event of a breach of the obligation arising from sect.
+14.1 of these GTC Sales, a contracting party shall be able to exclude the breaching contracting party from the awarding of future orders.

 15. Choice of law, place of jurisdiction, miscellaneous